Jakobovski/dontbuydell/index.markdown

 in the premier store.

 ## What is with the naming?
 There is a laptop named "New XPS 15".
 Who the fuck names a laptop "New XPS 15?
 How am I supposed to talk about it in a year when Dell creates another XPS 15?
-By the way there used to be a laptop named "New New XPS 13".
+By the way, there used to be a laptop named "New New XPS 13"!
 I wish I had a screenshot of that one.
 This is a screenshot of their XPS lineup at time of writing this:
 ![image](/assets/xps-lineup.png)
 They can't even get the CSS right on their website.

 ## Too many models
 They produce far too many models of laptops and 2-in-1.
 There are currently 285 models, it takes 24 pages of store just to display them all!
+(Compare this to Apple which is a far larger company and has ~5 laptop models)

 It is impossible for them to properly design, test and support such a large number of different models.
 This is one of the reasons that their machines and support are such low quality.
 They don't try to get it right, their business model is to produce a large quantity of models and obtain sales through bruteforce rather than quality.

 Here are two screenshots:
 ![image](/assets/number-of-models.png)